 ADMINSTRATIVE NOTE: IF THIS IS THE ONLY POST THAT YOU CAN SEE, PLEASE NOTE THAT THERE ARE MANY OTHERS POSTED.
 YOU NEED TO CLICK ON THE HOME BUTTON ON THE LEFT JUST BELOW THE PICTURE OF THE GYRFALCON TO GET TO THE FULL BLOG!
 SORRY FOR ANY CONFUSION.

 This is the first Blog about our new boat, the Gyrfalcon.
-She is a 88 foot wooden fantail, built here in Seattle in 1941 for the Coast and Geodesic Survey.
+She is a 88 foot wooden fantail, built here in Seattle in 1941 for the Coast and Geodetic Survey.

 Life as we know it has just taken a radical turn.
 Read on to learn about our latest adventures.
 But be forewarned, what follows is not for the faint of heart.